Showing posts sorted by date for query treasure. Sort by relevance Show all posts

 So far, I've reached level eight, but that didn't last long as an Xorn ended my journey.
 I had no chance of success; my magic & melee skills were no match for that beast!
 Perhaps I should have used the college?
 Of course, there are no extra lives as Larn uses Permadeath.
 It pays to be a savvy adventurer!

-Okay fellow adventurers, let's take a peep at another screenshot...
+Okay, fellow adventurers, let's take a peep at another screenshot...

-I was doing well until I fell into a trap and down a level.
+I was doing well until I fell into a trap and went down a level.
 No way out!

 Juicy Tips